The Hidden Gems of Cardiff

 6. Cardiff Ski and Snowboarding Centre

-Not far from the urban city centre of Cardiff lays another world covered in snow.
+Not far from the urban city centre of Cardiff and right next to Fairwater Park lays another world covered in snow.
 The Cardiff Ski and Snowboarding centre contains a perfectly shaped slope for ski and snowboarding for both beginners to learn the basic skills to get started and for the more experienced to enjoy themselves.
 It comes ready with a variety of equipment and protective clothing.
 Who needs the Alps when you can ski, snowboard or tube (in the summer) inside the city of Cardiff?
-The pricing is quite cheap for freestyle entrees unless you book for private lessons.
+The pricing is quite cheap for freestyle entry unless you book for private lessons.

 7. Fforest Fawr